deejayy/deejayy/README.md

 ### ConsoleVision for Delphi

 I don't really know how many years I put in this when I was young.
 My aim was to create a text-mode window manager and reimplement FAR Manager.
-I created other things with it, but not FAR Manager :) which went opensource some year later.
+I created other things with it, but not FAR Manager :) which went opensource some years later.

 https://github.com/deejayy/consolevision